 Why mitigate radon?
 The purpose or goal of radon mitigation is to remove or reduce the potential hazards of breathing high concentrations of radon gas inside a home or occupied building.
 Radon does not pose much risk in the outdoor air but radon gas, if it builds up to high concentrations inside dwellings, can become a health problem.

-Radioactive radon gas can build up to high concentrations inside some buildings posing a health hazard.
+What is the health risk associated with breathing radon?
+As radon decays it produces radioactive particles that may cause damage to delicate lung tissue when breathed in.
+When radon builds up to high concentrations inside some buildings it can pose a health hazard.
+The World Health Organization says, “Recent studies on indoor radon and lung cancer in Europe, North America and Asia provide strong evidence that radon causes a substantial number of lung cancers in the general population.”
 For improved safety, the United States EPA recommends that you take action to reduce your home’s indoor radon levels if a radon test averages 4 pCi/L or higher.

 How does a radon mitigation system work?